Christian Rules, Laws

 regard to our wrongdoings (sin).
 The first is the ‘rules,

-laws and commandments’ that are laid down for
+laws and commandments’ that were laid down for

 our guidance; for an understanding of what God expects of us.
 The